Rawleenc/ArchCraftsman/README.md

 # Disclaimer

-archlinux-install  Copyright (C) 2021  Rawleenc
+ArchCraftsman  Copyright (C) 2022  Rawleenc

 This program comes with ABSOLUTELY NO WARRANTY; See the [GNU General Public License](LICENSE) for more details.